Discover how to repair a broken or unhappy relationship

 I know that the things I have asked you to do aren’t necessarily easy.
 Again, they require you to make a decision that, to fix your relationship, you’ll do whatever it takes – including taking responsibility, without blame.

-If, unfortunately, your relationship ultimately falters, you’ll be able to break up with your sense of self intact and your self-knowledge increased.
+If unfortunately, your relationship ultimately falters, you’ll be able to break up with your sense of self intact and your self-knowledge increased.
 But, just in case, see my article on how to win your ex back as a last resort.